 database=mysql # Delete the rest of the original content of the file and replace with the following: spring.cloud.gcp.sql.database-name=petclinic spring.cloud.gcp.sql.instance-connection-name=YOUR_CLOUD_SQL_INSTANCE_CONNECTION_NAME # Initialize the database since the newly created Cloud SQL database has no tables.
 The following flag is for Spring Boot 2. spring.datasource.initialization-mode=always

-Finally, enable MySQL profile in the Spring Boot application by adding
+- Finally, enable a Cloud SQL for MySQL profile in the Spring Boot app by adding

 # Keep the content of the file the same ... # In the last line, add mysql to the spring.profiles.active property spring.profiles.active=mysql

-You can start the Spring Boot application normally with the Spring Boot plugin:
+- You can start the Spring Boot app normally with the Spring Boot plugin:

 $ ./mvnw -DskipTests spring-boot:run

-Once the application has started, click on the Web Preview icon in the Cloud Shell toolbar and choose preview on port 8080.
+- Once the app has started, click Web Preview in the Cloud Shell toolbar, then select Preview on port 8080.

 You can verify that the data you entered has been persisted to Cloud SQL as shown here.
-Hit Enter when prompted for a password.
+Hit enter (return on Macintosh) when prompted for a password.

 $ gcloud sql connect my-instance -u root Whitelisting your IP for incoming connection for 5 minutes...done.
 Enter password: <Press Enter, there is no password by default> ... mysql> use petclinic; mysql> select * from owners;

-Once you have stopped your application, you can delete the Cloud SQL instance using the following command:
+Once you have stopped your app, you can delete the Cloud SQL instance using the following command:

 $ gcloud sql instances delete my-instance

-You learned how to connect to Cloud SQL in your Spring Boot application!
+You learned how to connect to Cloud SQL in your Spring Boot app!